gravitational/workshop/docker.md

 cp script2.sh script.sh
 ```

-They are only differrent by one letter, but this makes a difference:
+They are only different by one letter, but this makes a difference:

 ```bash